 To help students better understand the phases of the moon and it’s relationship to the position of the sun, both in the sky and in space, I created this hands on activity.
-When I used it with my 6th graders, I had a slightly different version with a city skyline and a much smaller placemat.
-Having a less cluttered horizon and larger placemat is a better option and will make it easier for the students to draw the moon phases and the sun in the sky.
+I also updated it to include a Solar Eclipse scenario.

 - Laminated placemat, Suns (larger and small version), Earth, and 8 Moon Phases (pdf)

 - one per two students

 - you can also set these up as stations with 2-3 scenarios per station